blueslime32/blueslime32-tp-pack/README.md

 This is the constantly updated texture pack that I use for Minecraft 1.8.9!
 If you use it for YouTube, make sure to leave credit!
 Many people like to know what texture pack they're seeing on videos :)

 ## how to download and to use
-Click on the green "<> Code" button and select "Download ZIP"!
-After it's done downloading, grab the folder and put in inside Minecraft's resource pack folder!
+Click the "Releases" button on the right, download the latest's version ZIP file and put that inside your game's resource pack folder!
 If you don't know where it is, check the folder's location for Minecraft's official launcher following this part of the README!

 ## resource pack location for official Minecraft Launcher